imkannadiga/GeeksForGeeks/README.md

 21)Top View of Binary Tree (22/10/2021):
 Given below is a binary tree.
 The task is to print the top view of binary tree.
 Top view of a binary tree is the set of nodes visible when the tree is viewed from the top.
 (TopViewOfABinaryTree.java)

+22)Is Binart Tree A Heap(23/10/2021):
+given a binary tree, return true if it follows max heap property. else return false.(IsBinaryTreeHeap.java)